Russians pay $1,000 for doomsday party in Soviet bunker

 Other resorts across the world are offering refuge for those fearing the doomsday predictions.

-A hotel on the slopes of Mount Rtanj in Serbia is selling itself as the best place to survive the apocalypse, basing its promise on the mystical powers that locals say have flooded the area since the mountain swallowed a castle belonging to a well-to-do sorcerer, trapping him inside [ID:nL5E8NJ96S].
+A hotel on the slopes of Mount Rtanj in Serbia is selling itself as the best place to survive the apocalypse, basing its promise on the mystical powers that locals say have flooded the area since the mountain swallowed a castle belonging to a well-to-do sorcerer, trapping him inside .
+(Writing by Gabriela Baczynska; Editing by Rosalind Russell)